EfrainGaray/strapi-template-split-module-main/README.md

-# 🚀 Getting started with Strapi
+# 🚀 Getting started with Strapi Docker Compose

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.